OAGi/Score/docs/user_guide/index.rst

 the owner of the code list to toggle between these three states.
 To change the code list state:

-1. Go to the “Code List” page by clicking the “View/Edit Code List” menu item under the “Core Component” menu.
+1. Go to the "Code List" page by clicking the "View/Edit Code List" menu item under the "Core Component" menu.
 Find a code list to work on.
    Make sure you are on a published release branch.
 See `Find a code list <#_Find_a_code_1>`__ for help in locating a code list.

 2. Click on the name of the code list to work on.

-3. Depending on the current state of the code list, click either the “Move to QA”, “Move to Production”, or “Back to WIP” button at the top-right corner of the page.
+3. Depending on the current state of the code list, click either the "Move to QA", "Move to Production", or "Back to WIP" button at the top-right corner of the page.

 4. Confirm (or cancel) the state change.